baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

     * Set Preferred multi-volume import format = volume sequence
     * Set Load referenced series = Always
     * Restart 3D Slicer if prompted

-!!!
-Note
-    We are using version 4.11.20210226; revision 29738

-	Using any other version of Slicer may have unpredictable behavior for this application.